 Japan-Singapore Foreign Ministers’ Meeting

-On April 26, commencing at 6:30 p.m. for approximately 1 hour and 50 minutes, Minister for Foreign Affairs Mr. Fumio Kishida held a foreign ministers’ meeting with H.E.
-Dr. Vivian Balakrishnan, Minister for Foreign Affairs, the Republic of Singapore, who is visiting Japan, followed by a working dinner.
-The overview of the meeting is as follows.
+On October 23, commencing at 1:40 p.m. for approximately 60 minutes, Minister for Foreign Affairs Fumio Kishida held a meeting with H.E.
+Mr. K. Shanmugam, Minister for Foreign Affairs and Minister for Law, Republic of Singapore, who was on a visit to Japan.
+The outline of the meeting is as follows.

 1. At the beginning, Minister Kishida stated that amid the changing strategic environment in the region, Japan places emphasis on further strengthening of the relationship with Singapore, with which it shares the basic concept regarding the peace and stability of the region and the international community.
 Minister Kishida also stated that he hopes to have a frank exchange of views on challenges facing the region and the international community in the lead up to the ASEAN-related Summit Meetings next month.
 In response, Minister Shanmugam welcomed the steady development of cooperative relationship and close communications between the two countries.
 He also stated that Singapore attaches importance to Japan’s fulfilling a greater role in the region and would like to strengthen the cooperative relationship further.

 2. Following this, the two ministers exchanged views on the three points.

 (1) The 50th anniversary of the establishment of diplomatic relations between Japan and Singapore in 2016

 Minister Kishida stated the anniversary will be an important opportunity to appreciate the steady progress of the bilateral ties and to realize further strengthening of bilateral exchanges.
 He said he hopes to utilize various commemorative events and activities so that the anniversary is celebrated magnificently by the citizens of both countries.
 The two ministers shared the view that the two countries will work together to move the preparations steadily forward.